We test the year’s best balance, strider, and push bikes for your 1-, 2-, 3-, and 4+-year-old toddlers and preschoolers

 Shop the Kids Ride Shotgun Dirt Hero at:

-Best Balance Bikes for 4-Year-Olds and Up
+Best Balance Bikes for 4- and 5-Year-Olds

 These balance bikes fit toddlers and preschoolers with 16- to 25-inch inseams who are 35-to 50-inches tall.